 Potatoes, potatoes and… potatoes

 If you love everything potato the Baltics are your heaven on earth.
-Think about ways to prepare potato.
+Think about ways to prepare potatoes.
 Let your imagination run wild.
 Chances are, the Baltic countries have a dish for it:

 - Potato dumplings filled with minced meat, called cepelinai or didžkukuliai